 LISTING THE AVAILABLE CHORDS

-Now the best way to harmonize a melody would be to create a clear chain of chords, that could fit the notes of the melody.
-So the notes of the melody must be part of the chords that support them.
-From there, you'd know which notes are available at every point of our song, so you can write arpeggios, or counter melody, or anything supporting the melody.
+Now the best way to harmonize this melody would be to create a clear chain of chords, that could fit the notes of the melody.

 So in D minor, the Ist degree, the chord made from the first note of the scale, is Dm.
 The IInd degree is E diminished.
 The IIIrd degree is F major.
 The IVth degree is G minor.
 The Vth degree is A minor, but it can also be A major, that's when the C becomes C#.
-Or you can use a A dominant 7th on this degree.
+Or you can use a A dominant 7th on this degree as well.
 Then the VIth degree is Bb major.
-And the VIIth degree is C major.
+And the VIIth degree is a C major chord.

 From there, you can start assigning chords to some parts of your melody.
 The notes of your melody being either the root note, the 3rd or the 5th of the chord you use below it.